-This site successfully mentored other NCCCP sites to implement the treatment summary form in the most One NCCCP pilot site was awarded a Lance Armstrong Foundation community grant to develop a survivorship program that would use a patient navigator to coordinate specific survivorship care.
+This site successfully mentored other NCCCP sites to implement the treatment summary form in the most efficient manner possible, particularly those sites with the CNExT Registry system in place.

+One NCCCP pilot site was awarded a Lance Armstrong Foundation community grant to develop a survivorship program that would use a patient navigator to coordinate specific survivorship care.